ucsb/campus-cloud-docs/pages/getting-started.md

 ### Troubleshooting the Procurement Process

  Q1.
-Did you requisition get returned with an error?
+Did your requisition get returned with an error?

  Gateway will auto-return the requistion if any of the following is incorrect:
-*   Special Handling Code __GCT__
 *   Commodity Code __81110000__
-*   Object Code __7185__.
+*   Object Code __7185__
+*   Sub __3, 5 or 7__

 Q2.
-Were you able to enter the commodity code, but **NOT** the object code and special handling code?
+Were you able to enter the commodity code, but **NOT** the object code?
-*   You may NOT have the required permissions to enter those codes and/or the account string
+*   You may NOT have the required permissions to enter the object code and/or the account string
 *   Forward the cart on to a Departmental procurement person who does and finish entering in the required information

 ### Proceed to the [First Steps]({{ site.baseurl }}/docs/firststeps) to set up your Account